 On top of this, the Lexus’ ability to travel one mile at up to 30mph on electric power looks a little old hat compared to more modern plug-in hybrid models.
-That said, be gentle with the throttle and the NX can crawl through most stop-start traffic in eerily silent electric mode.
+That said, be gentle with the throttle and the NX can crawl through most stop-start traffic in eerily silence.

 The petrol-only NX 200t will better serve buyers looking for a more conventional driving experience.
 Its combination of 235bhp turbo petrol engine and conventional six-speed automatic delivers strong acceleration and more relaxed cruising, particularly when overtaking or tackling steep motorway inclines.
 The gearbox isn’t as smooth or responsive as BMW’s eight-speed unit, but it’s far more effective than the CVT in the hybrid.

 The rest of the NX driving experience is something of a mixed bag.
-Wind and road noise are well suppressed, while the ride is comfortable on the motorway.
-Yet the suspension feels firm around town, while the light controls deliver very little feedback.
+While the ride is comfortable on the motorway, the suspension feels firm around town, while the light controls deliver very little feedback.
 The NX also lacks the composure and grip of rivals such as the BMW X3.

 The Lexus’ jacked-up suspension and high set driving position deliver a commanding view of the road ahead, while the driver gets a wide range of seat and wheel adjustment.